civiform/docs/docs/contributor-guide/developer-guide/development-standards.md

 #### Prefer using immutable collection types

-provided by [Guava](https://github.com/google/guava) ([API docs](https://guava.dev/releases/snapshot/api/docs/)) over the Java standard library's mutable collections unless impractical.
+Prefer immutable collection types provided by [Guava](https://github.com/google/guava) ([API docs](https://guava.dev/releases/snapshot/api/docs/)) over the Java standard library's mutable collections unless impractical.
 Include a comment justifying the use of a mutable collection if you use one.

 #### Prefer Optional instead of null

-null should only be used when necessary.
+`null` should only be used when necessary.
 Examples include working directly with database objects and checking if a field is set.

 If a 3rd party library returns nulls they likely should be quickly wrapped using `Optional.ofNullable()`